snotskie/ttrpg/md/index.md

 Such delayed Attacks are performed as Contests as usual with the following adjustments:

-- The Attacker performs their roll, decribes what condition would activate the Attack, and writes these both down.
+- **Delay:** The Attacker performs their roll, decribes what condition would activate the Attack, and writes these both down.
-- The Defender rolls against the Attacker's roll whenever the Attack would be activated.
+- **Activate:** The Defender rolls against the Attacker's roll whenever the Attack would be activated.

-- The Attacker cannot activate "receive aid" effects if they are not present when the Attack is activated.
+Also note, the Attacker cannot activate "receive aid" effects if they are not present when the Attack is activated.
 The Defender can still activate "receive aid" effects as usual.

 ### Long Actions
 <!-- _class: rules -->